UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 Under (153.5)

-UConn has compiled a 21-9-0 record against the spread this season, while Gonzaga is 14-19-0.
-The Huskies have hit the over in 19 games, while Bulldogs games have gone over 19 times.
-The teams average 165.7 points per game, 12.2 more points than this matchup's total.
-In the past 10 games, UConn is 9-1 against the spread and 8-2 overall while Gonzaga has gone 6-4 against the spread and 10-0 overall.
+UConn's record against the spread so far this season is 21-9-0, while Gonzaga's is 14-19-0.
+A total of 19 out of the Huskies' games this season have hit the over, and 19 of the Bulldogs' games have gone over.
+The teams score an average of 165.7 points per game, 12.2 more points than this matchup's total.
+UConn is 9-1 against the spread and 8-2 overall over its last 10 games, while Gonzaga has gone 6-4 against the spread and 10-0 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.